No AI permissions given, ever.

 She gasped, realizing too late the speed at which the distance was closing between passenger vehicle traffic and the transfer trucks.

 “Yeah… uh… Shit!
 Shit!
 They all stopped!”
-She stomped the brake and felt the hatchback groan.
-The steering wheel shook in her hands.
+Pennie stomped the brake and heard the hatchback groan, the steering wheel shaking in her hands.
 Ahead, the road lit up with red lights that flashed and swerved.
 A large silver pickup truck with an extended cab lost control, the vehicle jerking hard to the right.
 The truck clipped a compact car before punching into the guardrail, the back end of the truck rising into the air.
 Pennie sucked in air and expelled it in a shout: “No!”

 “Pennie!” she heard her brother call out.